Fire Extinguisher Service, Sales & Training

 Class D

-Combustible metals and specialized industrial hazards that are not served by general-purpose extinguishers.
+Combustible metals and specialized industrial hazards not served by general-purpose extinguishers.

 K